Families & Kids

-Summer Camps Every year, the Free Library of Philadelphia offers a system-wide Summer Reading program for preschoolers to high-school seniors.
+Summer Camps Every year, the Free Library of Philadelphia offers a system-wide summer learning program all Philadelphians.
 Visit freelibrary.org/summerreading.

 Classes/Saturday Classes/Workshops The Free Library offers everything from art workshops to special performances throughout the week.
-Visit freelibrary.org for details.
+Visit freelibrary.org/calendar for details.

 Moore College of Art & Design